 Sleek but heavy.
 The Clek Oobr converts from a high-back to a backless booster.
-It has padded armrests and one detachable cup holder.
-Reviewers praise the seat's sleek style and Crypton fabric, which is moisture- and stain-repellant.
-The bottom seat cover is removable and machine-washable.
-While parents say the seat's 12-degree recline and head wings make it ideal for car naps, a few note that the Oobr doesn't seem as plush as some competing models.
-An optional carrying strap (*Est. $10) makes the seat easier to tote when it's in backless mode, but reviewers say the seat is heavy with the back attached.
+It has padded armrests and a detachable cup holder.
+Reviewers love the Crypton fabric, which is moisture- and stain-repellent, and available colors range from bright pink and green to more sophisticated neutrals.
+The bottom seat cover is removable and machine washable.
+While parents say the seat's 12-degree recline and head wings make it ideal for car naps, a few caution it doesn't seem as plush as some competing models.
+At 20 pounds, it's heavy and bulky, especially for a booster that doesn't have a five-point harness, reviewers note.
 High-back mode can be used for children from 33 to 100 pounds and 38 to 57 inches; backless mode can be used from 40 to 57 inches and 40 to 100 pounds.
-One expert reviewer cautions that the seat might not be deep enough to comfortably accommodate longer-legged children.
+One expert says the seat might not be deep enough to comfortably accommodate longer-legged children.

-Review Credibility: Excellent The Clek Oobr is one of CarSeatBlog.com's picks for best booster seat.
-Editors call the seat "oh so cool" and praise the rigid LATCH connectors, recline, stain- and moisture-resistant fabric and style choices.
+The Clek Oobr is a pick for best booster seat.
+Editors praise the rigid LATCH connectors, recline, stain- and moisture-resistant fabric and style choices.
 However, the seat is wide and heavy, and the seat depth may not accommodate some long-legged children as well as other models, they say.

-Review: Booster Evaluations for 2012, Insurance Institute for Highway Safety, Not dated
+Review: Booster Evaluations for 2013, Insurance Institute for Highway Safety, Not Dated

-Review Credibility: Excellent NHTSA rates car seats on a 5-star scale for ease of use, label content and clarity, instruction content and clarity, ease of installation and ease of securing a child.
-The Clek Oobr receives 5 stars overall, as well as for installation and instructions.
-However, the seat's belt path is not labeled, and there is no label demonstrating conversion to a backless booster, the NHTSA notes.
+The Clek Oobr receives 5 stars overall for ease of use, as well as for installation and instructions.
+However, the seat's belt path is not labeled, and there is no label demonstrating conversion to a backless booster, NHTSA notes.

 Review: Child Safety Seat Ease of Use Ratings, National Highway Traffic Safety Administration, Not dated

-Review Credibility: Very Good BabyCenter.com editors pick five booster seats for their best-of roundup.
-They praise the Clek Oobr for its sleek looks, 100-pound capacity, quality materials and rigid LATCH connectors.
-The magnesium frame makes the seat sturdier, and the easy recline makes the seat more nap-compatible, they say.
+BabyCenter.com editors praise the Clek Oobr for its sleek looks, 100-pound capacity, quality materials and rigid LATCH connectors.
 However, the price is high for a seat without a lot of plush padding, and this isn't an ideal seat for children under 40 pounds, they say.

 Review: The Best Booster Car Seats for Big Kids, Editors of BabyCenter.com, Not dated

-Review Credibility: Very Good Editors at 10Rate.com pick the Clek Oobr as the best overall booster for quality and give it a rating of 8 out of 10.
-They like the magnesium frame, energy-absorbing foam, easy LATCH install and safety performance.
-They also like that it can turn into a backless booster, but they note that the price is high and say some of the instructions are lacking.
+The Clek Oobr earns praise for its magnesium frame, energy-absorbing foam, easy LATCH install and safety.
+The reviewer also likes that it can turn into a backless booster, but notes the price is high and says some of the instructions are lacking.